-See General Education Common Ground requirements, and COLL P155 Public Oral Communication (3 cr.).
+See "General Education Requirements" under Curricula for Bachelor's Degrees in Music in this bulletin, and COLL P155 Public Oral Communication (3 cr.).

-Free music or non-music electives as needed to bring the total credit hours to 120, excluding major ensemble and 1400.
-Students must have a minimum cumulative GPA of 2.5 in all courses.
+Music or non-music electives as needed to bring the total credit hours to 120, excluding I400 and major ensemble.